JensForstmann/CSGO-PHP-TournamentMatchTracker-Web/README.md

+# ARCHIVED - ARCHIVED - ARCHIVED

+This repo has been archived in favor of [TMT2](https://github.com/JensForstmann/tmt2).

+---

 # DESCRIPTION
 This is just a small and simple (and quick'n'dirty) webapp to send match_init data to an instance of TMT.